 Interns provide clerical support to the organization's general operations, programs and member activities.
 Interns also provide assistance at NYWIFT events.
 As opportunities become available, additional intern responsibilities may include work on other NYWIFT projects, as needed.
 Time worked is applied toward their 45-day commitment.

 Interns may attend all NYWIFT programs and film screenings during their internship and for two months after its completion.
 Programs range from industry-related speakers and panel discussions, to screenplay readings and breakfasts with power players in the industry.
 Interns are encouraged to attend events as a way to meet NYWIFT members and start making important professional contacts.

-At the end of the 45 days, interns complete a questionnaire.
-Their responses, along with NYWIFT staff feedback, are used to help the Intern/Mentor Committee match the intern with a mentor who specializes in the intern's area of interest.
-Mentors are asked to meet six times in six months with the intern.
-The first meeting must be in person, the others may be telephone meetings.
+At the end of the 45 days, interns connect with the Executive Assistant for an exit interview.
+Their responses, along with NYWIFT staff feedback, are used to help match the intern with a mentor who specializes in the intern's area of interest.
+Mentors are asked to meet six times in over the course of six months.
+The first meeting MUST be in person, the others may be telephone meetings.

 The Intern/Mentor program does not necessarily lead to employment.
 However, many interns have gone on to impressive careers after their experience in the program.

 Join the conversation on Twitter: #nywift | @nywift